Stape

 set up data client

-5.2.5 Update the trigger of your Facebook conversion API tags.
+5.2.5 Update the trigger of your Facebook Conversions API tags.
 The new trigger should work whenever Data Client is claimed, and the event's name is marketing_consent.

-Update the trigger of your Facebook conversion API tags
+Update the trigger of your Facebook Conversions API tags

 Conclusion